ArenKDesai/Aren-s-Notes/Google Cloud Platform (GCP)/Official Certified Professional Machine Learning Engineer Study Guide/Ch1 Framing ML Problems.md

 The Area Under the Curve Receiver Operating Characteristic (AUC ROC) plots the performance of a binary classification model.
 The false positive versus true positive rate is plotted.
 The top left corner is the (unobtainable) ideal.
 This method is scale-invariant and is classification-threshold invariant (helps measure the model regardless of threshold).
 ![[aucroc_curve.png]]
 However, AUC ROC being classification threshold-invariant can be a downside if you want to factor in the classification threshold, in which case the Area Under the Precision-Recall (AUC PR) Curve is plotted.
-This is beneficial to heavily skewed
+This is beneficial to heavily skewed datasets.